Best Honey for Coffee

 What to Look For

 Choose liquid honey for easy dissolution in coffee.
 Mild-flavored honeys work best for most coffee drinkers since they sweeten without competing with coffee complex flavors.
 Light-colored honeys maintain coffee appearance better than dark varieties.
 For iced coffee, dissolve honey in a small amount of warm water first, as honey does not dissolve well in cold liquids.
+High-fructose varieties (acacia, fireweed) dissolve more readily than high-glucose varieties (clover, rapeseed).
 Let hot coffee cool slightly before adding honey to preserve beneficial enzymes.

 Top Recommendations